cloudinary/cloudinary_dart/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Bug report for Cloudinary Flutter SDK
+## Bug report for Cloudinary Dart SDK
 Before proceeding, please update to latest version and test if the issue persists

 ## Describe the bug in a sentence or two.